b1narykid/hi/README.md

 is no history.
 That means that all knowledge and all communication is ephemeral, like at a party where you join and leave conversations as you please.
-Please use HTTPS when deploying this chat, preferably through nginx or any other web server.
+Please use HTTPS when deploying this chat, preferably through caddy or any other web server.

 ## Deployment

 This is where it gets tricky.
 If you know how to (cross-)compile Go programs and put them on your server and run it, deploying `hi` is as simple as compiling, e.g. with `GOOS=<os, probably linux> go build`, and copying the resulting binary and the public directory to a server, then letting it run.
 Letting it run could be more or less involved, depending on your hosting provider.
 I'll be glad to help.

 ## Running